unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 Behaviours are very important to how you approach the issue of unlocking further budget.
 It’s not just a technique or skill but something you do all the time.
 It becomes a habit.
 And that’s how you make things happen in organisations.

-There’s a lot of buzz around creativity and ideas, but organisations say: _“We’ve got the ideas, we know what we should be doing but we can’t somehow do it”_.
+There’s a lot of buzz around creativity and ideas, but organisations say: “We’ve got the ideas, we know what we should be doing but we can’t somehow do it”.
 The issues are:

 - Getting people to shift their mindset
 - Unlocking the money